Homepage of the site 'What to do with your life?'

 •

-It reflects a positivist view of the individual, which conjectures that vices result from precariousness and ignorance.
-However, the limits of human nature that stem from our genetic inheritance—social ambition and cognitive dissonance—must be controlled by social organization, and are entirely different from what is assumed.
+It reflects a positivist vision of the individual, which conjectures that depravity is caused by precariousness and ignorance.
+However, the limits of human nature derived from our genetic inheritance, which must be controlled by social organization, are entirely different, namely social ambition and cognitive dissonance.

 •

-It ignores technological progress, the consequence of which is that certain questions require in-depth study that cannot be conducted individually by each citizen.
+This ignores technological progress, whose counterpart is that certain issues require in-depth study that cannot be conducted individually by each citizen.

-Consult the question 'Why is Enlightenment philosophy a dangerous myth?', then the justification 'What is a human being?'.
+Consult the question 'Why is Enlightenment philosophy a dangerous myth?', followed by the justification 'What is a human?'.

 See chapters 4 and 7 of the book From Capital to Reason.